 When Jody wakes up after her wild night out partying with Kendra her alarm clock reads 10:38 AM.
 But the time stamp on the surveillance camera that shows her then backing out of her driveway to go to ballet rehearsal shows around 9:10 AM.
 See more »

-It is almost inconceivable to imagine how much effort a group of people would have to put into making a film as bad as Scary Movie 5.
-The latest instalment in the series of lazy spoofs, not including some unforgivable side projects including Date Movie and Epic Movie, this film offers virtually nothing to its audience, insulting their intelligence for an hour-and-a-half with perhaps the worst collection of blatantly uninspired and recycled gags ever put to celluloid.
+The latest installment in the series of lazy spoofs, this film offers virtually nothing to its audience, insulting their intelligence for an hour-and-a-half with perhaps the worst collection of blatantly uninspired and recycled gags ever put to into a film.

-The film's horrendous excuse for a plot centres on a suburban wife (Ashley Tisdale) and her dimwitted husband (Simon Rex) moving into a haunted house with their possessed adopted children.
-From there, the film brings its staple of parodying the biggest blockbusters of the last few years, but does so without a semblance of relevance, creativity or wit.
+The horrendous excuse for a plot centers on a suburban wife (Ashley Tisdale) and her dimwitted husband (Simon Rex) moving into a haunted house with their possessed adopted children.
+From there, the film parodies the biggest blockbusters of the last few years, but does so without a semblance of relevance, creativity or wit.

-It's all downhill from there, though, as the rest of the film plays out as a series of unconnected set pieces seen literally hundreds of times before.
-Often, such an unappealing movie is still able to salvage some hope by suiting itself for a target market, but it is hard to see any audience group, from 15 year-olds to stoners, defending this abomination.
+It's all downhill from there as the rest of the film plays out as a series of unconnected set pieces seen literally hundreds of times before.
+Often, such an unappealing movie is still able to salvage hope by suiting itself for a target market, but it is hard to see any audience group, from 15 year old to stoner, defending this abomination.